Meoweyy/hdb-resale-flat/README.md

 - Remaining Lease

-# Models used:
+# Machine Learning Models used:
 - Linear Regression
 - Decision Tree Regressor
 - Random Tree Regressor

 # Conclusion
 After analysing all 3 models, it was evident that the Random Forest Regressor is the best model in predicting Resale Flat Prices.
 This is because it has the highest mean squared error amongst the 3 models.
+This aligns with our expectations and understanding of the models as random forest is a complex model as compared to linear regression and decision tree.
+While linear regression is very frequently used, it lacks in considering non-linear relationship between the variables which is where decision trees can come into play.
+However, the depth of decision trees have to be properly maintained as it could lead to overfitting, increased computational complexity and decreased generalisation performance, which can then make the model less accurate.
+That being said, random forest comprises of many decision trees which can each take into account different factors before using all the predictions of each tree to make a final prediction, therefore random forest would more often than not generate the highest prediction accuracy which is supported in our case.

 # Learning Points
+1. Application of machine learning models to help solve real world problems
 1. Regression models to solve regression problem with supervised data
+2. Using decision trees and random forest to take into account non-linear relationships between the variables
-2. Tuning hyperparameters using Gridsearch and its nuances
+3. Tuning hyperparameters using Gridsearch and its nuances
-3. Using new APIs for model display
+4. Using new APIs for model display
-4. Using appropriate measures for accuracy in Gridsearch
+5. Using appropriate measures for accuracy in Gridsearch
-5.
+6. Comparing goodness of fit factors across the different models

+# To note:
+Please download the python file to view it in the JupyterNotebook Environment

 # References:
 - Generic references to code parameters, plotting and EDA: